tenex-chat/ios-client/PLAN.md

 - **Direct NDK usage**: No unnecessary wrappers around NostrSDK.
 - **Offline-first**: Leverage NostrSDK's local-first architecture with NostrDB cache.
 - **NostrDB over SQLite**: Use NostrDB adapter for local caching (via NostrSDK).
+- **No loading spinners**: Loading indicators are an antipattern in Nostr apps.
+Either there's cached data to show immediately, or the view is empty.
+Show data or empty state - never "Loading...".
+This reflects Nostr's offline-first design: the cache should always have something to display instantly.

 ### Module Structure
 ```